WWDC 20

 New APIs

-When asking for and checking authorization, you need to specify PHAccessLevel
+When asking for and checking authorization, you need to specify if you want to check or request read-write access or add-only access by passing a PHAccessLevel

-When requesting access, you can just send a request to the photo library when the user performs an action that requires it, and the popup will appear automatically
+When requesting access, it's recommended that you just send a request to the photo library when the user performs an action that requires it, and the popup will appear automatically

 If you want to request access explicitly without making a request, do: